jnsgruk/wireguard-over-wss/README.md

 $ sudo systemctl start wstunnel
 ```

 If relying solely on the software firewall installed on the droplet, ensure that inbound traffic to port 443 is permitted.
-If relying upon DigitalOcean cloud firewall, see later steps for dynamically allowing traffic through during connection establishment using the DigitalOcean API.

 #### Client Configuration